Skip to main content

 Restrict to Specific Projects

-The built-in profile grants access to the current working directory (wherever you run the command).
+The profile grants access to the current working directory (wherever you run the command).
 To limit access to a specific directory regardless of where you invoke it:

 nono run --allow ~/projects/my-app --read ~/.claude -- claude